microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-concept-overview.md

 Data Connect unlocks a number of enterprise analytics scenarios, including:

 - **Customer relationship analytics** - For commercial business leaders, go beyond traditional customer relationship management (CRM) insights and understand customer interactions and relationships based on communication and collaboration patterns.
-  - *Options include:* Relationship mesh, Customer 360, Customer complaint management, and Conversation lineage.
+  - *Scenarios include:* customer relationship mesh, customer 360, customer complaint management, and conversation lineage.
 - **Business process analytics** - For better operations, see how work really flows through the organization on a day-to-day basis.
 Pinpoint manual processes and workflow bottlenecks that can be automated or optimized.
-  - *Options include:* Process discovery and automation, Skills finder and talent alignment, and Supply chain automation.
+  - *Scenarios include:* process discovery and automation, skills finder and talent alignment, and supply chain automation.
 - **Security and compliance analytics** - To secure sensitive data, learn how employees use and share sensitive information.
 Implement anomaly detection, threat intelligence, audit log analysis, risk management, and legal forensics.
-  - *Options include:* Information sharing, Fraud detection, and International threat detection.
+  - *Scenarios include:* information sharing, fraud detection, and international threat detection.
 - **People productivity analytics** - To drive transformation, export your [Microsoft Viva](/viva/microsoft-viva-overview) productivity metrics, so you can convert insights into solutions with digital adoption, smart meetings and content, hybrid workplaces, and cultural change.
-  - *Options include:* Culture-driven digital transformation, Employee engagement and activity, Hybrid work effectiveness, and Organizational network analysis.
+  - *Scenarios include:* culture-driven digital transformation, employee engagement and activity, hybrid work effectiveness, and organizational network analysis.

 ![An image that shows some of the enterprise analytics scenarios that are possible.](images/data_connect_msdc_solution.png)